-Buffy Silverman is the author of more than 90 nonfiction books for children, featuring topics from angel sharks to alligators, and Mars to monster trucks.
+Buffy Silverman is the author of more than 90 nonfiction books for children, featuring topics from alligators to video games.
 Look for her nature-inspired poetry in anthologies and children’s magazines, and visit her at www.buffysilverman.com.

 What was your favorite book when you were a child?